Adaptive Cross-Layer Attention for Image Restoration: ACLA: Adaptive Cross-Layer Attention

-\textbf{Non-Local Attention.~} Non-Local (NL) attention \cite{wang2018non} is designed to integrate self-attention mechanism into convolutional neural networks for computer vision tasks.
-It is usually applied on an input feature map $x\in \mathbb{R}^{H\times W \times C}$ to explore self similarities among all spatial positions.
-We reshape $x$ to $N \times C$, $N=H\times W$, where $H$, $W$, $C$ are height, width and channel number of the input feature map $X$.
+\textbf{Vanilla Non-Local Attention.~} Non-Local (NL) attention \cite{wang2018non} is designed to integrate the self-attention mechanism into convolutional neural networks for computer vision tasks.
+It is usually applied on an input feature map $x\in \mathbb{R}^{H\times W \times C}$ to explore self-similarities among all spatial positions.
+We reshape $x$ to $N \times C$, $N=H\times W$, where $H$, $W$, and $C$ are the height, width, and channel number of the input feature map $X$.
 A generic NL attention can be formulated as

 where $i$ indexes the spatial position of feature maps. $y$ is the output of NL attention with the same size as $x$. $f(x_i, x_n)$ is the pairwise affinity between the query feature $x_i$ and its key feature $x_n$. $g(x_n)$ computes an embedding of feature $x_n$. $C(x)$ is a normalization term.